SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex6/README.md

 The selected privileges can be modified by clicking the checkbox to select a privilege.
 Changes can be saved using the *Save* button in the top right corner of the table. *(NOTE: Do not save privilege changes.
 The purpose of the following actions are for you to gain familiarity with the HDI Administration tool.)*
     ![Modifying Privileges](./images/priv_change.png)

-TO DO - Look into the dropdown bar that says "None" (is this a bug or expected?)

 ## Maintaining the SAP HDI

 To perform actions as an HDI administrator, the user must have HDI administrator privileges.
 In the case that a current user does not have such privileges, they must be assigned prior to performing HDI administration tasks.
 This can be acheived, as follows: